aemeny/Custom-OpenGL-GameEngine-MARK/README.md

 - **Bin** & **Lib** files should be added to Engine-COMP703\contrib\windows-cl-amd64 folder, alongside the include folder

 - The VS Code project file can be opened within \Engine-COMP703\Engine-COMP703.
 The project can be run from within this IDE.
 - Alternatively if a build is created, it can be accessed in \Engine-COMP703\Engine-COMP703\x64 folder.
-Any build files within \Bebug or \Release should be moved out to the \x64 file, and the glew32.dll & SDL2.dll's should be moved within this folder also.
+Any build files within \Debug or \Release should be moved out to the \x64 file, and the glew32.dll & SDL2.dll's should be moved within this folder also.